 Digital privacy shouldn’t cost an arm and a leg, but some VPN providers sure seem to disagree!
 Thankfully, companies like Ivacy VPN and NordVPN offer affordable VPNs that save both your money and your data.

 What is a Dedicated IP?

-Typically, when you connect to a VPN, you’re assigned a random IP address from your chosen server.
+When you connect to a VPN, you’re typically assigned a random IP address from your chosen server.
 But some VPN providers let you purchase a dedicated IP, which is brand-new and assigned to you and only you, making it great for banking, gaming and other applications that require a consistent IP address.